Miraplacid Home Contact UsStoreDownloadsMiraplacid NewsMiraplacid ForumSearch at Miraplacid.com

 3. How to set up Text Driver to work as a network printer?

 But, you will not be able to use Text Driver interactively, i.e., with User Interface.
-By default, User Interface will pop-up on the server.
 So, before you will start using Text Driver as a shared printer, you will need to change and save all necessary settings, and set AutoSave mode to ON to prevent User Interface component to start.
+After that, press "Save Common" button to save this configuration for all users.

 If you need to have personalized settings, or need to launch User Interface for your users, we recommend you to consider Terminal Server Edition.